magento/devdocs/guides/v1.0/frontend-dev-guide/themes/theme-apply.md

 5. Click **Save Config**.
 6. To see your changes applied, Reload the store front pages.

 If caching is enabled in your Magento Admin panel, you must <a href="#theme-apply-clear">clear the cache</a> to see the changes applied.
+You might also need to manually delete all the <a href="{{site.gdeurl}}architecture/view/static-process.html#publish-static-view-files" target="_blank">published static files</a> in `pub/static/frontend`.
 <!--ADDLINK-->

 <h2 id="theme-apply-except">Add a design exception</h2>